-Known for Disney’s 101 Dalmatians and for being the trusty side-kicks to firefighters of the past, the Dalmatian is a breed that children seem to love.
-But as a parent, bringing home a lively and active 60-pound dog can be a concern.
+Known for Disney’s “101 Dalmatians” and a side-kick to firefighters, the Dalmatian is a dog breed that kids seem to love.
+And who’s to blame them?
+But as a parent, bringing home such a lively and energetic 60-lb dog can be a concern.

-So, are Dalmatians good with kids?
-The friendly and playful nature of the Dalmatian makes them great playmates for older kids.
-According to the ATTS, they have one of the best passing rates (83.3%) for temperaments.
-As such, they’re stable dogs and don’t easily react negatively to unpredictable factors – like rowdy kids.
+The friendly and playful nature of the Dalmatian makes them great playmates for older kids, but only if the dog is properly socialized and trained.
+And according to the ATTS, Dalmatians have one of the best passing rates (83.3%) for temperaments.
+This means they’re stable dogs and don’t easily react aggressively to unpredictable stimuli, such as rowdy kids.

-However, training and socializing is necessary for the child-dog relationship to thrive.
-We go over the top reasons Dalmatians are great for kids, potential pitfalls and how to get your dog “ready” to play with children.
+However, training and socializing is absolutely crucial for the child-dog relationship to thrive.
+Without it, the situation may lead to a dangerous scenario.
+We dive into the reasons why Dalmatians are great for kids, and the potential dangers.

 RECOMMENDED: 50 Best Dogs for Children

-While there are certainly pitfalls of bringing a Dalmatian to a home with children, the dog’s kid-friendliness arguably comes down to the temperament.
-Of course, not all individual dogs will have the same temperament too.
+While there are certainly pitfalls and potential dangers of bringing a Dalmatian to a home with kids, the dog’s kid-friendliness comes down to the dog’s temperament.
+But of course, not all individual dogs will have the same temperament too.

-Even so, there’s a lot you can gather on a Dalmatian’s kid-friendliness from the breed’s overall dog temperament test.
+However, there’s a lot of info you can gather on a Dalmatian’s kid-friendliness from the breed’s overall dog temperament test.
 And according to the American Temperament Test Society, Dalmatians scored a 83.3% passing rate – right around average rate.

 Out of 359 Dalmatians that were tested since 1977, 299 passed with flying colors.
 The ATTS conducts their test by letting the Dalmatian onto a field with a long leash.
-They are then given a variety of stimulants to test their reactions.
+They were given a variety of stimulants to test their reactions.

-There will be three highly trained judges on the field with them, giving them a pass or fail result.
-Dogs that show panic, aloofness or unprovoked aggression fail the test.
+There are three highly trained judges on the field with them, giving them a “pass or fail” result.
+Dogs that show panic, aloofness or unprovoked aggression failed the test.
 So, 83% of Dalmatians were calm in the face of unpredictability, which kids often are.

 Lively, Playful Dalmatians